Locations:

 “When we’re talking about hip arthritis, we’re usually talking about osteoarthritis, as that’s most common,” says physical therapist Justin Nessel, DPT.
 “This is an inflammatory disease of the joint, and it gets worse over time — changing the shape of the hip joint and making it harder and more painful to move.”

-Hip arthritis can happen to anyone, but it’s more common in people who had a significant injury to the hip joint in the past.
+Hip arthritis can happen to anyone, but it’s more common in people who have had a significant injury to the hip joint in the past.
 “It’s a myth that running or high-impact activities, in moderation, can cause arthritis,” he shares.
 “It’s only if you’re doing these activities in excess that they may contribute to the development of arthritis.
 But on their own, they don’t cause arthritis.”

 Dr. Nessel explains why movement is good for your joints and which types of exercise are best for hip arthritis.